pprunty/pprunty.github.io/posts/09-latex-presentation.md

 For those interested in exploring LaTeX, [overleaf.com](https://www.overleaf.com/) provides a user-friendly online integrated development environment (IDE) for editing LaTeX documents.
-While LaTeX is technically a markup language and may present a learning curve for those unfamiliar with coding concepts, it is entirely possible to produce high-quality documents without extensive programming knowledge.
+While LaTeX is technically a markup language and may present a learning curve for those unfamiliar with coding concepts, it's entirely possible to produce high-quality documents without extensive programming knowledge.

 <figure>